fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 ## Cluster jobs
 In order to have high-quality and trustworthy results to examine, as indicated in the repository structure, we created a script that allowed us to send thousands of tasks to the University's HPC cluster over the course of many days.
-The script keeps a limit on the user current submitted job in order to do not monopolize the cluster and comply with the cluster policies.
-Precisely, we have set a $15$ process limit and every $10$ seconds the script checks whether the user has $15$ or more running processes in the cluster.
+The script keeps a limit on the user current submitted job in order to do not monopolize the cluster and comply with policies.
+Precisely, we have set a $15$ process limit and every $10$ seconds the script checks whether the user has $15$ or more running jobs in the cluster.
 If it is the case, then the script waits, otherwise it submits a new job to the scheduler.

-The total number of tests we have ran in total is around around 960, in particular we tried every possible combinations of different parameters:
+The number of tests we have ran in total is around 980 (TODO write correct number), in particular we tried every possible combination of different parameters:

 * processes: chosen between `[1 2 4 8 16 32 64]`;
 * threads: chosen between `[1 2 4 8 16 32 64]`;